sunny-br55/Sunny-Kumar/README.md

 🕶️ Think of me as:
 ✨ a midnight coder 🌙
-✨ a curious hacker 🕵️
+✨ an AI tinkerer 🔮
 ✨ a dreamer who writes in `0`s and `1`s

 🌌 **Motto:** *“Don’t just use technology.
 Shape it.”*